Legacy of the Mandel Brothers

 Management of Nonprofits – Fostering excellence in the management of nonprofit and public sector institutions.

-Humanities – Embracing the humanities as the foundation of human aspiration and human experience.
+Humanities – Promoting the humanities as the foundation of human aspiration and human experience.

 Jewish Life – Helping successive generations of Jews discover the beauty of the Jewish cultural and religious heritage, and to build and sustain vibrant Jewish communities.

-Urban Revitalization – Supporting neighborhood and community development as an expression of our commitment to just, inclusive and democratic societies.
+Urban Engagement – Supporting neighborhood and community development as an expression of our commitment to just, inclusive and democratic societies.

 Our Israel Story